Hybrid-Performance-Method/ask-hybrid/README.md

 Staying on track with nutrition should be as simple as asking a question, so we decided to upgrade Amazon Alexa's ability to answer nutrition related questions.

-Alexa skills are just voice-to-text in front of an AWS lambda function, so this function gets a nutrition sentance (or utterance in alexa parlance) sends it to a knowledge extraction model trained on food information (edamam) and returns the result to the speaker.

 The goal is to make tracking macros with Hybrid Nutrition, or any nutrition service, easier with the speach technology powered by Alexa.

-If you're not familiar with the alexa voice model or lambda functions, check out the references below.
+If you're not familiar with the alexa voice model or lambda functions, read the [Ask Hybrid Skill Blog](https://www.notion.so/Ask-Hybrid-on-Amazon-Alexa-8e9d26ced15346c68f3d9186cc3a7142) and check out the references below.

 ## Dependencies
 - Amazon Alexa